wmkouw/libTLDA/README.md

 ## Installation:
 For Matlab, add the file of the classifier to your path.

-## Python:
+## Notation
-Python translations and implementations will arrive shortly.
+(X,y) corresponds to data from a source domain, with X as a N samples by D features matrix and y as a N by 1 label vector in {1,...,K}.
+(Z,u) corresponds to data from a target domain, with Z as a M samples by D features matrix and u as a M by 1 label vector in {1,...,K}.

 ## Matlab:
 Dependencies: <br>
 - MinFunc (https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html)

 Usage: <br>
-- Supply labeled source data (X,yX) and target data (Z) and the methods output a trained linear classifier or a label prediction for Z. <br>
+- Supply labeled source data (X,y) and target data (Z) and the methods output a trained linear classifier or a label prediction for Z. Supplying u as argument results in predictions and an error rate.<br>

 Contains:<br>
-- irw: Instance Reweighting <br>
+- iw: Importance Weighting <br>
 	- Ratio of Gaussians (Shimodaira, 2000) <br>
 	- Kernel Mean Matching (Huang et al., 2006) <br>
 	- Nearest-neighbour Weighting (Loog, 2015) <br>